solus-project/budgie-desktop/README.md

  * Support Wayland (lack of wnck-style wayland interation = major issue)
  * Fix popover grab (clicking desktop doesn't make popover hide, etc.) ✓
  * Darken panel when windows are maximized (hat-tip to Elementary here) ✓
- * Rewrite in Vala!
+ * Rewrite in Vala! (mostly done, panel is complete)

 *Implementation note:*

-All elements are written entirely from scratch, using GTK and C. A sole exception is the wm/plugin.c file, which is a slight modification of the default Mutter plugin.
+All elements are written entirely from scratch, using GTK and eiether Vala or C. A rewrite took place to lower the barrier of entry for new contributors and to ease maintainence.
+A sole exception is the wm/plugin.c file, which is a slight modification of the default Mutter plugin.

-The current aim is to rewrite the entire project using Vala, simplifying maintainence and enabling more contributions from other people.
+The entire project will be rewritten in Vala at some point, with over 58% of it already complete at the time of writing this document.

 *budgie-wm:*